outaagunga/documentation/writing_guide.md

 ## Promise / Overview
 Explain what they’ll learn.
 > “Here are 10 easy ways to save time, improve marketing, and increase profits.”
+.
+> Write a short, bulleted list or a brief paragraph that explicitly promises the reader [e.g **X number of actionable tips/strategies**] they will learn to achieve [MAIN BENEFIT, e.g., save time and increase profits].

 ## [1.
 Strategy or Tool #1]
 Explain what it is + quick how-to + example link.